Felipe (footballer, born February 1984): Flamengo

 After a short stint on Braga, Felipe returned to Brazil on a one-year loan to Flamengo, with an option for the Rio club to purchase him in 2011, and with a rescision clause in case of disciplinary problems, added by the request of Patrícia Amorim, president of Flamengo, due to the controversial Bruno case.
 His signing was a bet from coach Vanderlei Luxemburgo.
 Felipe made his debut on a friendly match against Londrina, which ended in a goalless draw.
 During the match, Londrina were awarded a penalty kick, which was defended by Felipe.

 Felipe soon fell in the graces of the rubro-negro supporters after defending two penalty kicks in the Taça Guanabara semifinals against Botafogo and for performing well at another semi-final match, this time against Fluminense where Flamengo advanced to the Taça Rio finals.
 Flamengo defeated rivals Vasco da Gama at the Taça Rio finals, winning the Campeonato Carioca and being crowned as the best goalkeeper of the tournament.

 On the farewell match of Dejan Petkovic, Felipe made four important saves, preventing his former club Corinthians from winning the match and 'spoiling' the Serbians' final match for Flamengo.
 Felipe renewed his contract with Flamengo to December 2015 in January 2012, with his rights being purchased for R$ 3 million from Olé Brasil.

 On 27 January 2015 Felipe had his contract canceled by Flamengo.

 Figueirense

 On 24 April 2015, Felipe joined Figueirense along with Carlos Alberto.

+Differdange 03

+In August 2024, Felipe moved to the Luxembourgish team Differdange 03.